dotnet/cli/Documentation/general/cli-ux-guidelines.md

 #### Example
 As an example, let us consider a “dotnet configure” command.
 It doesn’t interact with MSBuild.
-I wish to have verbosity on it, but it really has only two levels: quiet (just successes or errors) and verbose (every operation).
+I wish to have verbosity on it, but it really has only two levels: quiet (just successes or errors) and verbose (every operation) that I've defined for the command.
 To satisfy the above-mentioned requirement, in my command I would define the “--verbosity \|
 -v” option and would map the arguments in the following way: